muratk5n/thirdwave/en/README.md

 ---

 BTW, Amazon is not the biggest in retail.
 Walmart is.
+2018 retail sales,

 Walmart	$387.66